vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_2/vulkan_shader_code.md

 }
 ```

 To create a pipeline, we need an array of descriptor set layouts to use, and other configuration such as push-constants.
-On this shader we have, we wont need those so we can skip them, leaving only the DescriptorSetLayout.
+On this shader we wont need those so we can skip them, leaving only the DescriptorSetLayout.

 Now, we are going to create the pipeline object itself by loading the shader module and adding it plus other options into a VkComputePipelineCreateInfo.
 ```cpp